lawenliu/DomainAnalysis/README.md

 1. Once the model has been created, the process for generating the highlighting and summary is same to that with manual model.

+For more instructions with screenshots, you can refer https://github.com/lawenliu/MaRK/blob/master/Src/DomainAnalysis/Resources/Files/ReadMe.pdf

 Structure
 ---------
 ```